wilcoxen-courses/e150-dict/README.md

 ## Tips

 + This just scratches the surface of what can be done with dictionaries.
-They are the most powerful and flexible of Python's data structures.
+They are the most powerful and flexible of Python's core data structures.

 + If you know how to define and use functions, you may want to set one up to translate a given string to its NATO equivalent and then print out the result.
 You could then call the function on `syr_str` and then `my_str` without having any duplicate code.